-- Conduct at least 200 inspections of establishments targeted for exposures to health hazards, which will include referrals for asbestos abatement projects and quarterly reports from NCDHHS with elevated blood levels. - Research and review other site specific data sources that could be used to identify employers having or potentially having health hazard exposures.
+- Conduct at least 200 inspections of establishments targeted for exposures to health hazards, which will include referrals for asbestos abatement projects and quarterly reports from NCDHHS with elevated blood levels.

-- Assist in establishing the various health hazards targeting schedules by using existing databases or referrals to generate assignments or to provide data in support of other division activities. -
+- Assist in establishing the various health hazards targeting schedules by using existing databases or referrals to generate assignments or to provide data in support of other division activities. - Provide available data and reports as requested for Health Hazards to Team Leader, Supervisors, and Bureau Chiefs.

-2.4 Area of Emphasis Food Manufacturing 2.4 OSHNC 5-Year Outcome Goal Reduce the injury and illness rate (DART) in Food Manufacturing establishments (3-digit NAICS 311) by 12% by the end of FY 2013.
-2.4 OSHNC Annual Outcome Goal FY 2013 - Reduce by 3% the BLS DART rate for NAICS 311.
-Division Participation Compliance; Consultative Services; Education, Training and Technical Assistance; Planning, Statistics and Information Management; Director's Office Indicator Percent change in the most recent combined BLS DART rate for NAICS 311 - Food Manufacturing in North Carolina.
+2.4 Area of Emphasis Food Manufacturing 2.4 OSHNC 5-Year Outcome Goal Reduce the injury and illness rate (NC BLS 5-Year average DART Rate) for 3-digit NAICS 311 establishments in North Carolina by 10% by the end of FY 2018.
+2.4 OSHNC Annual Outcome Goal FY 2015 - Reduce by 2% the NC BLS 5-Year average DART Rate for 3-digit NAICS 311 establishments in North Carolina.
+Division Participation Compliance; Consultative Services; Education, Training and Technical Assistance; Planning, Statistics and Information Management; Director's Office Indicator Percent change in the most recent combined NC BLS 5-Year average DART Rate for 3-digit NAICS establishments in North Carolina.
 Source of Data BLS Survey Data for the most current year for NAICS 311 establishments in North Carolina.
-Baseline The 3-year average DART rate for NAICS 311 establishments in North Carolina based on BLS Survey Data for 2005, 2006, and 2007, which is 4.3.
+Baseline The baseline is the average of the most current five (5) year DART rates (2007-2011) from the BLS Survey for North Carolina for NAICS 311, which is 3.3.